soffes/soff.es-archive/jekyll/_posts/2009-02-19-iphone-plist-tutorial.markdown

 If you don't really have a choice, at least use JSON.
 Here is [a great library for JSON](http://code.google.com/p/json-framework/) that I currently use in [Bible][].
 The next version of [Bible][] will be all plist using the new [YouVersion][] API.
 I can't wait :)

+**Update:** I have discovered since writing this that JSON is a better way to go.
+You can [read my post about this](http://samsoff.es/post/web-services-with-cocoa-surprise).
+I no longer work on [YouVersion][], but I know they never released their API to the public (after I spent forever documenting it) and dropped plist support as well.

 [YouVersion]: http://youversion.com/
 [Bible]: http://youversion.com/iphone